Skip to main content

 Signs of a Problem with an Outdoor Outlet

-• No power when plugging in devices.
+• No power when devices are plugged in

-• A GFCI outlet that won’t reset.
+• A GFCI outlet that will not reset

-• Circuit breakers that trip frequently.
+• Circuit breakers that trip repeatedly

 These signs can point to specific problems, and safely troubleshooting them ASAP can prevent bigger issues from developing.